BeauHibbert/reading-notes/README.md

 Reading notes for CodeFellows

 ## Beau Hibbert
 Hi, my name is Beau Hibbert, a student at codefellows.
-I studied economics at WSU before this and found out that it wasn't really for me.
+I studied economics at WSU before this and decided to continue my education and learn full stack JavaScript.
 Instead of going back to college for several years, I decided to give codefellows a chance on the recommendation from my girlfriend, who also went through Codefellows a couple years ago.
 Here is my Github [profile](https://github.com/BeauHibbert)

 ## Growth Mindset